JeanMertz/jeanmertz.com/content/career/_index.md

 As a **Lead Software Engineer** (January 2019 – January 2020), I:

-- conducted numerous in-depth multi-hour interviews with candidates to **find the right person to replace me** as the [CTO of Blendle][],
+- Conducted numerous in-depth multi-hour interviews with candidates to **find the right person to replace me** as the [CTO of Blendle][],
-- **re-found my passion** and refocussed my efforts on being actively involved in software engineering and architecture,
+- **re-found my passion** and refocused my efforts on being actively involved in software engineering and architecture,
 - stayed involved in non-technical duties such as the hiring process,
 - collaborated with the product teams on **software architecture decisions**,